Nine questions you haven't dared to ask about the World Rally Championship in Umeå.

 Bonus information: The roll cage that revolutionized safety in motorsport was invented in Umeå in 1955.

-–Warming up is necessary.
-It's crucial to be alert when driving at the speeds reached during a rally.
-The warming-up routine varies widely among individuals, but I know that many drivers start their morning with a run to get their bodies in gear.
-There are no seat warmers in rally cars; however, the drivers have heating elements in their shoes, reveals Sandra.
+Warming up is essential.
+You need to be fully alert when driving at the speeds reached during a rally.
+How drivers warm up varies individually, but many start the morning with a run to get their bodies going.
+Rally cars do not have heated seats, however, drivers do have heating elements in their shoes.

 5) What sets a rally car apart from a regular car?